WBPX-TV: Boston University ownership

 At the same time, WABU ramped up its sports coverage.
 BU hockey was soon joined by the Beanpot and other events, and by 1995, the station aired 60 collegiate games a year.
 However, a bigger opportunity awaited.
 WSBK ended its 21-year run and dropped the Boston Red Sox after the 1995 season, and after another deal the Red Sox had been making collapsed, WABU became the new home of 80 Red Sox games for 1996 on a one-year contract.
 The deal, however, created upheaval for Red Sox fans outside of the Boston market, as WABU and the team had to seek new coverage partners where WSBK's regional cable carriage once sufficed.
 In the middle of the 1996 season, a new pact was reached between the Red Sox and WABU, extending the partnership through 1998.
-1996 also brought the New England Revolution in the new Major League Soccer to channel 68, which aired 19 of 32 games in the league's first season.
+Also in 1996, the New England Revolution in the new Major League Soccer came to channel 68, which aired 19 of 32 games in the league's first season.
 In 1997, 68 Sports Night debuted, hosted by John Holt.

 After the Red Sox arrived on WABU, potential buyers began to make themselves known.
 By February 1996, Boston University had received multiple unsolicited offers for channel 68 and its satellites, prompting BU to retain an investment firm to determine the value of the properties.
 One reported offer came from the Meredith Corporation, which had prepared a $50 million bid for WABU.
 BU's indebtedness began to increase administration's desire to sell off the television station; in 1998, the USA Broadcasting group owned by Barry Diller signed a letter of intent to purchase WABU for a reported $30 to $40 million.